MadhaviCN/Tree-structure/README.md

     2. This will create a coverage folder and shows the unit test coverage for all the files.

 5. Additional commands
-    1. npm install eslint --save-dev - This will show if there are any linting errors in the application
+    1. npm install eslint --save-dev - This will use ESLint to check the code for any issues
     2. npm run lint